stimms/Blog/blog/source/_posts/automating-azure-deployments.md

 3. Click upload and select the newly created .cer file.

 You now have the Azure half of the certificate complete.
 The next step is to get the client side of the certificate, a .pfx file, out.
-This is done in much the same way as the the private key, except this time select â€œYes, export the private keyâ€.
+This is done in much the same way as the the private key, except this time select "Yes, export the private key".

 1. Right click on the certificate, select tasks then export

-2. Select â€œYes, export the private keyâ€
+2. Select "Yes, export the private key"

 [![Screen Shot 2014-03-02 at 1.43.49 PM](http://stimms.files.wordpress.com/2014/03/screen-shot-2014-03-02-at-1-43-49-pm.jpg?w=300)](http://stimms.files.wordpress.com/2014/03/screen-shot-2014-03-02-at-1-43-49-pm.jpg)